realworldocaml/book/book/runtime-memory-layout/README.md

 - `Foo | Bar of int` variants with parameters are boxed, while variants with no parameters are unboxed.

-- Polymorphic variants take up variable space usage depending on the number of parameters.  <!-- TODO: I'm not sure what this means.
-Polymorphic variants are IIRC always a header word plus a single slot.
-Sort of the opposite: ordinary variants can have a variable number of slots, but polymoprhic variants have no equivalent of an inlined tuple or record. -->
+- Polymorphic variants with parameters are boxed with an extra header word to store the value, as compared to normal variants.
+  Polymorphic variants with no parameters are unboxed.

 - Floating-point numbers are stored as a block with a single field containing the double-precision float.